Case Study

 First designer dedicated to the bundle experience

-I was the first designer assigned full-time to the Netflix bundle user experience, a product area that had been operating without dedicated design leadership.
-I worked across a cross-functional team that included product management, engineering, data science, business development, a UX researcher, a visual designer, and a content designer.
+I was the first designer assigned full-time to the bundle experience, a product area without dedicated design leadership.
+I worked with a cross-functional team spanning product, engineering, data science, business development, research, visual design, and content design.

-I defined the user experience strategy, shaped the product roadmap alongside PM, led individual design projects from concept through A/B testing, and advocated for the customer perspective in a space where business revenue goals tended to dominate the conversation.
+I defined the UX strategy, shaped the roadmap with PM, led projects from concept through A/B testing, and advocated for customers in a space where revenue goals dominated the conversation.

 Discovery